bkmi/cnre/README.md

 - `metrics-sbibm-extra-extra.csv` - Section 3 Benchmark
 - `metrics-sbibm-extra.csv` - Section 3 Benchmark
 - `metrics-sbibm.csv` - Section 3 Benchmark

+Each of these metric summaries were generated from [raw data](https://zenodo.org/record/7299588) within a folder with the corresponding name.

 ### `cnre/remote`
 We depend on four packages.